DnD 5e - The Monk Handbook

 BugbearVGTM: Reach is hard for monks to get, but reach and a small Dexterity increase are the only things that the bugbear has to offer.

 Dwarf: The Constitution bonus is nice, but many of the Dwarf's abilities are either useless or redundant for the Monk.
+The Dwarven Fortitude racial feat has a neat side-effect: you can use Ki to Dodge as a bonus action, which still allows you to spend a hit die to heal.

 - DuergarSCAG: Nothing good for the Monk.